 Written by a more-or-less ordinary guy like the rest of us (ok, he gets to interact professionally with rock stars and other “cool” people, but I’ve never been much of a fangirl), this book is more of a long conversation than a doctrinal how-to.
 Yes, there are some well-used LDS stories and analogies in here, but I’m ok with those.
 To me, they give the book a certain amount of cultural credibility.

-I really like that this book is written in plain English.
+I really like that Robert Reynolds writes in plain English.
 Very often books dealing with the weighty topic of repentance are written in very formal language like somehow that makes the subject more serious and important.
 I’m a plain English girl myself, though I can certainly throw out lots of $2 words and make my writing sound more impressive.
 But really, the language helps give Unstuck its upbeat and hopeful, do-able tone.

 Part Three teaches how to maintain that might change of heart.
 And yes, he does mention avoiding temptation–basically avoiding places and situations that we know are going to weaken our resolve.
 But his bigger focus in that our ability to maintain our change of heart is focused on our thoughts and attitudes.
-We shouldn’t be just seeking to avoid temptation, but replacing those thoughts, inclinations and situations with thoughts and activities that uplift and encourage.
+We shouldn’t be just seeking to avoid temptation.
+But we should replace those thoughts and situations with thoughts and activities that uplift and encourage.
 When we replace our evil inclinations with good ones, we are able to focus our mind on better things and let the temptations simply fade away.
 And of course the best thing of all to focus on is the Savior.

-Reynolds concludes the book with a discussion of the blessings of making and maintaining that mighty change of heart, including increased closeness to the spirit, increased revelation, charity and joy.
+Reynolds concludes the book with a discussion of the blessings of making and maintaining that mighty change of heart.
+These include increased closeness to the spirit, increased revelation, charity and joy.

-Unstuck: How the Savior Frees Us from our Favorite Sins is written in language easily understood by everyone from young teens to adults.
-Unstuck is available in paperback, e-book and audio book from Deseret Book and Amazon.com
+Unstuck: How the Savior Frees Us from our Favorite Sins is written in language easily understood by most readers.